wu87988622/ohara/docs/src/rest/rest-query.rst

 query for you since most queries demand specific dependencies in runtime, and we don’t allow you to touch the classpath of Ohara Configurator.
-Hence, Ohara Configurator pass the queries to official specific **connectors** to execute the queries on a :ref:`worker cluster <rest-worker>`.
+Hence, Ohara Configurator pass the queries to official specific **connectors** to execute the queries on a :ref:`worker cluster <rest-workers>`.
-It implies that you should set up a :ref:`worker cluster <rest-worker>` before submitting query request to Ohara Configurator.
+It implies that you should set up a :ref:`worker cluster <rest-workers>` before submitting query request to Ohara Configurator.